Former Rep. Pat Schroeder, pioneer for women's rights, dies

-WASHINGTON — Former U.S. Rep. Pat Schroeder, a pioneer for women’s and family rights in Congress, has died.
+WASHINGTON — Former U.S. Rep. Pat Schroeder, a Colorado Democrat and a pioneer for women’s and family rights in Congress, has died.
 She was 82.

 Schroeder’s former press secretary, Andrea Camp, said Schroeder suffered a stroke recently and died Monday night at a hospital in Celebration, Florida, the city where she had been living in recent years.